R v Dear

 R v Dear [1996] is an English criminal law case, dealing with homicide and causation.
 The court ruled, slightly extending R v Holland, that even if a victim aggravates his wounds sufficiently to cause otherwise avoidable death, the chain of causation is not broken.

 Facts

-The defendant's 12-year-old daughter complained that the victim had sexually assaulted her, whereupon the defendant took a Stanley knife and slashed the victim repeatedly.
-The victim far from healed died two days later, of a sudden blood loss from severe bodily harm wounds.
+The defendant's 12-year-old daughter stated that the victim had sexually assaulted her, whereupon the defendant took a Stanley knife and slashed the victim repeatedly.
+The victim, far from healed, died two days later of a sudden blood loss from severe bodily harm wounds.
 The defendant was charged with murder.
 The defendant claimed a break in the chain of causation as the victim had committed suicide following the attack, either by deliberately re-opening the wounds which had healed, or by failing to staunch the flow of blood from wounds which had reopened of their own accord.